 The Users’ Group considers any issue about either the train service or the train operating companies, Southeastern and Govia Thameslink Railway (GTR).
 In addition to regular meetings with both operators, the Users’ Group makes submissions on proposed timetables and on other public consultations.
 Those made in the last two years can be seen here Policy briefings etc

 The Group strongly opposed Southeastern’s policy of “station skipping” during the autumn leaf fall season when, for six weeks, two off-peak trains per hour did not stop at Deptford, Maze Hill or Westcombe Park stations on weekdays.
 GLUG believes the policy is an unnecessary inconvenience for rail users.
 No other train operator in London adopts this policy and our analysis can be seen here Autumn timetable.
 Our letter to the Managing Director can be seen here Station skipping letter to David Statham.

 In response to a request from Southeastern to nominate a station to install step freeaccess, GLUG nominated Maze Hill.
 The present step free access to platform 2 (towards Woolwich) is unsuitable, and GLUG has supported a proposal by the Westcombe Society to install a new ramp giving direct access from Maze Hill to the platform.WSENV proposals for step free access to stations September 2018 (1)

 This website helps rail passengers to see what GLUG has been doing to get Network Rail, GTR and Southeastern to improve our train service.

 Recent news is shown here Recent news.
-The award of the next Southeastern rail franchise has been put back yet again, and the Department for Transport are discussing with the present franchise holder (Govia) an extension to 10 November 2019, with an option to extend until April 2020.
-There are unconfirmed reports that the Government may scrap the franchise exercise altogether.
+The award of the next Southeastern rail franchise has been put back yet again, and the Department for Transport have agreed that Southeastern will continue to operate services until 10 November 2019, with an option to extend until 1 April 2020.

 Please let us have your feedback, either by commenting below or emailing our convenor Mike Sparham at email@example.com.